 Brown University Undergraduate Chapter

-A lecture by Prof. Therese-Anne Druart (University of South Carolina)
+A lecture by Prof. Thérèse-Anne Druart (Catholic University of America)

 Free and open to the public.